 Writing your initial blog post, or any blog post can seem daunting.
 You sit down to start writing, but the words don’t come.
+The question may arise, on how to write an effective blog post that people will enjoy.
 We get it!
 It’s happened to us a couple of times in the past, and it’s worth remembering at these times that a little structure for your blog can go a long way in helping you formulate the words!

 Throughout our many years of writing, specifically for blogs, we’ve developed the below structure.
 We hope it helps you with your blog writing process, and good luck!

 Capture your readers with an attention-grabbing headline!

 Before we begin writing, we always figure out what we want our blog to be about.
 Next, we create a headline.
 Headlines should summarize the key message of your blog and be enjoyable, descriptive, and engaging.

 Your headline is the first thing your readers see, so make sure to take some time to craft a great one.

 *Expert tip* Here we’ve linked some awesome and FREE tools to help your headline drive traffic, encourage shares, and show up in search results!
 Here is CoSchedule’s analyzer tool and Inbound Now’s headline generator.